 The choice of base for the logarithm does not affect the relative order of costs.
-Purely for convenience GDE uses base e (this corresponds to measurements, on average, having e known outcomes).
+Purely for convenience GDE computes base e (this corresponds to measurements, on average, having e known outcomes).
+To obtain a positive cost, GDE adds one to this equation.
 This cost indicates the quality of a hypothesized measurement.
-The cost is the expected increase in total (i.e., in the entire diagnostic session) number of measurements that need to be made to identify the candidate after making the measurement presuming that measurements have e (admittedly impossible) outcomes.
-A cost of 1 indicates no information at all is gained because the measurement does not change the entropy.
-If all measurements had e outcomes, then a cost of 0 would be ideal.
-However, as the number of outcomes can vary the best cost is $1-\log m$.
-Thus, costs can be negative.
+The cost is the expected increase in total (i.e., in the entire diagnostic session) number of measurements that need to be made to identify the candidate after making the measurement.
+A cost of 1 indicates that no information at all is obtained.
+A cost of 0 is ideal as it indicates perfect information gain.

-4.4 Independence of faults
+4.4.
+Independence of faults